Learning Sewing Patterns via Latent Flow Matching of Implicit Fields: Related Work

 \subsection{Garment Representations}

-\parag{Garments as 3D Surfaces} Early works model garments using mesh templates designed for specific garment types.
-Each template defines a fixed mesh topology, and garment variation is introduced through per-vertex deformations or low-dimensional shape bases obtained through PCA~\cite{Guan12,Patel20,Bhatnagar19}.
-To reconstruct garments from observations, deformations can be estimated either by direct optimization with regularization terms~\cite{Casado22,Zhu22,Liu23b} or by learning-based regression models~\cite{Danerek17,Jiang20d}.
-Although effective for simple garment categories, template-based pipelines require manual template design and have limited expressiveness because the topology is fixed.
-To address these limitations, recent methods such as~\cite{Corona21,Li22c,Moon22} adopt implicit surface representations based on Signed Distance Functions (SDFs).
-These approaches encode various garment geometry into a latent space and extract surfaces from predicted signed distance fields using Marching Cubes~\cite{Lorensen87}.
-While this allows modeling a broader range of garment shapes, representing non-watertight garments with an SDF requires embedding them inside a watertight volume of nonzero thickness, which reduces geometric fidelity and restricts the use of these models in downstream applications.
-Other methods~\cite{Guillard22b,DeLuigi23} employ unsigned distance functions (UDFs) to avoid the watertight constraint.
-However, learning a sharp zero level set with a UDF poses challenges for neural networks, often resulting in artifacts and holes in the reconstructed surfaces.
+\parag{Garments as 3D Surfaces} Early works model garments using mesh templates designed for specific garment types, where variation is introduced via per-vertex deformations or low-dimensional PCA-based shape bases~\cite{Guan12,Patel20,Bhatnagar19}.
+Garment reconstruction is performed either through optimization with regularization~\cite{Casado22,Zhu22,Liu23b} or learning-based regression~\cite{Danerek17,Jiang20d}.
+While effective for simple categories, template-based methods rely on manual design and are limited by fixed topology.
+To overcome this, recent methods~\cite{Corona21,Li22c,Moon22} adopt implicit surface representations based on SDFs, encoding various garment geometry in a latent space and extracting surfaces via Marching Cubes~\cite{Lorensen87}.
+Although more flexible, SDF-based modeling of non-watertight garments requires enclosing surfaces in watertight volumes, reducing geometric fidelity and restricting the use of these models in downstream applications.
+Other works~\cite{Guillard22b,DeLuigi23} use unsigned distance functions (UDFs) to avoid this constraint, but accurately learning sharp zero level sets remains challenging and may introduce artifacts and holes in reconstructed surfaces.

 \parag{Garments as 2D Sewing Patterns} Sewing patterns provide an alternative representation that is widely used in garment production and design.
 A sewing pattern consists of several flat 2D panels together with stitching rules that specify how the panels are assembled.
 After assembly, real draping or physics-based simulation is then applied to obtain the final 3D garment and its on-body appearance.
 Despite the assistance of commercial tools such as CLO3D~\cite{Clo3d} and Style3D~\cite{Style3d}, sewing patterns are still designed mainly by hand, which is tedious and requires professional expertise.